otto-torino/django-baton/README.md

 ## <a name="features"></a>Features

-Supports Django >= 2.1
+Supports Django >= 2.1.
+For older versions of Django, please use django-baton@1.13.2.

 This application was written with one concept in mind: overwrite as few django templates as possible.
 Everything is styled through CSS and when required, JS is used.

-- Based on bootstrap 5 and FontAwesome Free 5
+- Based on Bootstrap 5 and FontAwesome Free 5
 - Fully responsive
 - Custom and flexible sidebar menu
 - Text input filters and dropdown list filters facilities